MMathisLab/FreelyMovingVR4Mice/docs/Rig_building/Building_the_cage.md

 Once this structure is made you can then attach the monitor mounts to the cage by placing a [Drop-In T-Nut](http://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=4101) and screw through the monitor mounts.
 These can then be slotted into the vertical optical rail pieces.
 Each monitor should have 1 bottom monitor + box holder (ie the ones with the big pieces of plastic as wings), 1 bottom monitor holder and 2x top monitor holders.

-I find it helps to place the transparent plastic box inside this cage now and then you can build the top of the cage using the top cage rails and corner cubes - screw these all into place.
+We recommend placing the transparent plastic box inside this cage now, then you can start building the top of the cage using the top cage rails and corner cubes - screw these all into place.

 The cross bar for mounting can then be added by fixing the two pieces to hold the cross beam using two right angled brackets.
 The cross beam can then be mounted between these pieces with an additional two right angled brackets.
 The imaging source camera can then be mounted in the middle of this beam using a right angled bracket and drop in T-nut.